kikskii/kikskii/README.md

 👋 Hey there, I’m Joyce S. Ramos!
  🚀 Aspiring Developer | Tech Explorer | Lifelong Learner

 🌱 What I’m Learning
-  - Currently diving into the world of Python, SQL, and Flask -- building small projects, breaking things (and fixing them 😅), and slowly leveling up my dev journey.
+  - I am passionate about web development and data-driven solutions.
+I’m particularly interested in how emerging technologies can improve systems.
+I enjoy creating applications, experimenting with code, and finding ways to transform ideas into tools that make processes smarter and more efficient.
+  -
 🛠️ Skills (Work in Progress ⚡)
   - 🐍 Python basics
   - 🗄️ SQL queries & database handling